mateuszdorobek/python3.info/basics/iterables/nested.rst

-Sequence Nested
+Iterable Nested
 ===============
-* Sequence is an object
+* Iterable is an object
-* Sequence element is an object too
+* Iterable element is an object too
-* Therefore an element of a sequence could be another sequence
+* Therefore an element of a Iterable could be another sequence
 * There is no limit how nested it could be

 >>> obj = 1